Firth Park (public park): Grand opening

-The 36 acre park was a gift from the Sheffield industrialist Mark Firth.
+The 36-acre park was a gift from the Sheffield industrialist Mark Firth.
 The land had originally been part of the grounds of Page Hall (now Abbey Grange Nursing Home) which Firth had bought in 1873.

 The park was opened on 16 August 1875 by Albert Edward, the then Prince of Wales, and Princess Alexander.
 The royal couple were the guests of Firth, staying at his mansion Oakbrook in the city.
 The weekly newspaper The Graphic reported that the royal visitors arrived at Firth Park in a procession of forty carriages from Victoria station with the band of the Hallamshire Volunteer Rifle Corps playing the "Firth Park March".
 The royal couple were seated in a temporary pavilion designed to look like a Turkish minaret and 15,000 school children were assembled in front to sing the national anthem.
 At the time of the royal opening much of the park was still unfinished and Firth spent an additional £9,000 before a second ceremony was performed on 22 August 1876 to mark the completion.

-Early days

 In its early days the park had a pavilion, lodge, bandstand, drinking fountain and ornamental lake with ducks.
 The park was very popular at this time with an estimated 1,000 people visiting daily in spring and summer and as many as 30,000 on Good Fridays.
 In 1908 the Firth Park Bowling Club was established.
 After the Second World War the lake was renovated and became a shallow paddling and boating pool, used extensively by the Sheffield Ship Model Society.
 The pool was eventually filled in and landscaped.

 The lodge has a striking clock tower which in its early days stood at the main entrance to the park at the then farthest extent of Firth Park Road.
 The lodge incorporated a park keeper's house and refreshment rooms.
 In June 1973 the building was designated a Grade II listed building, and today it provides community facilities, having been refurbished after an arson attack in 1995.
 In 1949 the main entrance to the park was moved onto Hucklow Road near the main shopping area of the newly established suburb of Firth Park.
 Formal gardens were also laid out at this time, and in the 1970s a children's playground was constructed.